AiJared/DSA_in_python/README.md

 The <b>Auxiliary Space</b> of our implementation is <b>O(1)</b>.

+<b>ii.
+Inserting a Node at a Particular Position</b>

+A node can also be inserted at a particular position in a circular linked list which we famously call the <b>index position</b>.

+Below are the steps followed to insert a node at a particular index position in a circular linked list.

+- Create a new node with given data.
+- Traverse the list to find the node at the desired position (index - 1)
+- Update the next pointer of the new node to point to the next node of the current node
+- Update the next pointer of the current node to point to the new node.

+Check out its implementation in the file circular_linked_list.py

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.